 Introduction

-We will create a simple method to find all records of Employees Table that matches both fields (City and Title) and display them.
+We will create a simple method to find all records of the Employees Table that match both fields (City and Title) and display them.
 If you have not imported the Employees sample Table from C:\Program Files\Microsoft Office\Office\Samples\NorthWind.mdb before then you may do it now.

 - Create a temporary table with the name temp_param with two text fields; City and Title.

-- Design a Main Form with this Table and place both Fields on the Header Section of the Form.
+- Design the Main Form with this Table and place both Fields on the Header Section of the Form.

-Even better, if you create two Combo Boxes (instead of placing the above fields directly) using values from City and Title fields from Employees Table.
-Create two Select Queries; by grouping values on these fields and use them as source for the Combo Boxes.
+Even better, if you create two Combo Boxes (instead of placing the above fields directly) using values of the City and Title fields from the Employees Table.
+Create two Select Queries; by grouping values of these fields and using them as the source for the Combo Boxes.
 Do that by following the steps given below.

 - Query Name: cboCityQ